Baba Hari Dass: Naga Baba, Udasi Baba and Swami Nityananda Maharaj

 Hari Datt's interest in the monk lifestyle resurfaced on more than one occasion.
-He contacted traveling sannyasins in temples or in public engagements in order to learn their wisdom and inquire about yoga techniques.
+He contacted travelling sannyasins in temples or in public engagements in order to learn their wisdom and inquire about yoga techniques.
 Some of those early encounters fell short of his expectations.
 Trying to learn about the life of a Naga Baba (naked sannyasin) became a debacle.
-The kind of mischief other boys engaged in, like throwing rocks or disturbing the monk's meditation resulted in cursing, angry outbursts, and a chase.
+The kind of mischief other boys engaged in, like throwing rocks or disturbing the monk's meditation, resulted in cursing, angry outbursts, and a chase.

 Another sannyasin who attracted Hari Datt's attention was Udasi Baba, credited by adult followers as possessing supernatural powers over ghosts or curing sickness, and who lived in a cremation ground.
 One day, when he had nobody to cremate at his site, he joined an encampment of local people and looked like an ordinary man who craved attention.
 He acknowledged that his tales of subduing ghosts were fabrications and that "ghosts are for those who are afraid of ghosts."
 These encounters resulted in a diminishing attraction for monkhood for the 12-year-old Brahmachari.